 - In the following example, the Delete this line row is the part that gets deleted.Color mode

-[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: #Delete this line addresses: # delete this line - 172.17.34.150/24 #Delete this line gateway4: 172.17.34.2 #Delete this line id: 9 #Delete this line link: bond-srv #Delete this line mtu: 1500 #Delete this line bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: #Delete this line addresses: # delete this line - 172.17.34.150/24 #Delete this line gateway4: 172.17.34.2 #Delete this line id: 9 #Delete this line link: bond-srv #Delete this line mtu: 1500 #Delete this line bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1Code block.
+[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: #Delete this line addresses: #Delete this line - 172.17.34.150/24 # Delete this line gateway4: 172.17.34.2 #Delete this line id: 9 # Delete this line link: bond-srv #Delete this line mtu: 1500 #Delete this line bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1[root@localhost ~]# vi /etc/netplan/50-cloud-init.yaml network: bonds: ...................... omitted ethernets: ...................... omitted vlans: bond-srv.9: #Delete this line addresses: #Delete this line - 172.17.34.150/24 # Delete this line gateway4: 172.17.34.2 #Delete this line id: 9 # Delete this line link: bond-srv #Delete this line mtu: 1500 #Delete this line bond-srv.350: addresses: - 172.16.87.150/24 routes: - to: 172.17.87.0/24 via: 172.16.87.1 - to: 172.17.87.0/24 via: 172.16.87.1 id: 350 link: bond-srv bond-srv.20: addresses: - 192.168.0.10/24 gateway4: 192.168.0.1 id: 20 link: bond-srv mtu: 1Code block.
 Delete existing IP

 - In the following example, the Delete this line row is the part that gets deleted.

-Color mode[root@localhost ~]# netplan apply [root@localhost ~]# ip link delete bond-srv.9 # Additional actions when VLAN is deleted[root@localhost ~]# netplan apply [root@localhost ~]# ip link delete bond-srv.9 # Additional actions when VLAN is deletedCode block.
-Apply changes When all tasks are completed, restart the server and then conduct a final check.
+Color mode[root@localhost ~]# netplan apply [root@localhost ~]# ip link delete bond-srv.9 # Additional steps when deleting VLAN[root@localhost ~]# netplan apply [root@localhost ~]# ip link delete bond-srv.9 # Additional steps when deleting VLANCode block.
+Apply changes After all tasks are completed, restart the server and then perform a final check.

 Step 1

-- Select the Subnet to change.
+- Select the Subnet to modify.

-- Enter the IP to change.
+- Enter the IP address to change.

-- IP Allocation Request 버튼을 클릭하세요.
+- Click the IP Allocation Request button.

 Step 2

-GuideTo prevent situations where communication is impossible during operation, it is recommended to connect via another Virtual Server or Bare Metal Server created in the same subnet.Windows Start icon, right-click, then run Windows PowerShell (Administrator).
+informationTo prevent situations where communication becomes impossible during operation, we recommend connecting via another Virtual Server or Bare Metal Server created in the same subnet.Windows Start icon, right-click it, then run Windows PowerShell(Administrator).

 - Add VLAN: Create the interface for the Vlan ID identified in Step 1.
 In the following example, replace

-192.168.0.1with the assigned Default gateway IP.Color modePS C:\> Add-NetLbfoTeamNIC -Team bond_bond-srv -VlanID 20 -Name bond-srv.20 -Confirm:$false PS C:\> Get-NetAdapter PS C:\> New-NetIPAddress -InterfaceIndex 46 -IPAddress 192.168.0.10 -PrefixLength 24 –defaultgateway 192.168.0.1PS C:\> Add-NetLbfoTeamNIC -Team bond_bond-srv -VlanID 20 -Name bond-srv.20 -Confirm:$false PS C:\> Get-NetAdapter PS C:\> New-NetIPAddress -InterfaceIndex 46 -IPAddress 192.168.0.10 -PrefixLength 24 –defaultgateway 192.168.0.1Code block.
-IP settings to change Guide- If you set a new Default Gateway, the terminal session will be disconnected.
+192.168.0.1with the assigned Default gateway IP.Color modePS C:\> Add-NetLbfoTeamNIC -Team bond_bond-srv -VlanID 20 -Name bond-srv.20 -Confirm:$false PS C:\> Get-NetAdapter PS C:\> New-NetIPAddress -InterfaceIndex 46 -IPAddress 192.168.0.10 -PrefixLength 24 –defaultgateway 192.168.0.1PS C:\> Add-NetLbfoTeamNIC -Team bond_bond-srv -VlanID 20 -Name bond-srv.20 -Confirm:$false PS C:\> Get-NetAdapter PS C:\> New-NetIPAddress -InterfaceIndex 46 -IPAddress 192.168.0.10 -PrefixLength 24 –defaultgateway 192.168.0.1code block.
+Change IP settings information- Setting a new Default Gateway disconnects the terminal session.

 - Step 2 After completing the task, if the task status changes to Completed, you can reconnect to the terminal.